kopykat-kt/kopykat/README.md

+> This project is currently on maintenance mode.
+We recommend to try [Kopy](https://github.com/JavierSegoviaCordoba/kopy)
+> if you need a similar feature for Kotlin 2.x.

 One of the great features of Kotlin [data classes](https://kotlinlang.org/docs/data-classes.html) is their [`copy` method](https://kotlinlang.org/docs/data-classes.html#copying).
 But using it can become cumbersome very quickly, because you need to repeat the name of the field before and after.